 About the program

-The Middle East Institute’s (MEI) Frontier Europe Initiative explores interactions between Middle East countries and their Frontier Europe neighbors – the parts of Eastern Europe, Central Asia, and the Caucasus that form a frontier between Western Europe, Russia, and the Middle East.
+The Middle East Institute’s (MEI) Frontier Europe Initiative explores interactions between Middle East countries and their Frontier Europe neighbors – the parts of Eastern Europe, and the Caucasus that form a frontier between Western Europe, Russia, and the Middle East.
 The program examines the growing energy, trade, security, and political relationships to help better understand the interplay between these strategically important regions.
-The Frontier Europe Initiative is designed to contribute to U.S. strategy and policy by researching and analyzing key regional issues.

 About the fellowship